benhpoh/Bulldozer-simulator/README.md

 ## Assumption
 If a command results in the simulation ending (eg: advance 4 results in removal of protected tree / exiting site), the entire command is disregarded.
 Costs will be calculated up to the last valid command.

+Penalty rate of 10 credits (destruction of protected tree) will still apply even though the command is disregarded.

 ### Build log
 - Basic commands completed (left, right, advance, location, history)